Skip to Content

 The great thing about this road trip is that you don’t have to loop back to your starting point and instead book your flights and campervan accordingly.
 It’s perfect for those who don’t have the time for a long road trip.

-In 6 days you could complete this road trip, however, the pace would be quite fast.
-In 9 you could move at a much slower pace leaving time to both relax and see some pretty amazing sites.
+In 6 days, you could complete this road trip.
+However, the pace would be quite fast.
+In 9 days, you could move at a much slower pace, leaving time to both relax and see some pretty amazing sites.
+Once you reach your final destination, don’t forget to plan extra time to take some day trips from Christchurch and explore the city itself!

-Tip: Be sure to do a day tour from Queenstown to Milford Sound as you won’t want to miss this beautiful spot.
-There are tons of amazing things to do and see in Milford!
+Tip: Be sure to do our favorite tour from Queenstown to Milford Sound, as you won’t want to miss this beautiful spot.
+This tour is on a smaller boat, meaning a more personal experience.
+On top of that, you’ll stop at all the best places to see on the way to Milford Sound.
+Oh, and don’t forget all of the amazing things to do and see in Milford!

 2. A 2-Week Southern Alps Itinerary: 10-14 Days